Easy low-calorie meals

 Our healthy recipes pack in plenty of flavour and nutritious ingredients without all the calories.
 Try lighter versions of classics, veg-rich soups and vibrant salads

 Our complete low-calorie meals all come under 500 calories.
-They include a lighter version of a pad thai using courgetti instead of noodles (check out our courgetti recipes here), warming chicken curry, and even a low-calorie lasagne.
+They include a lighter version of a pad Thai using courgetti instead of noodles (check out our courgetti recipes here), warming chicken curry, and even a low-calorie lasagne.
 Looking for a low-calorie vegetarian dinner?
 Try our vegan chilli packed with nutritious avocado, black beans and quinoa.
-Alternatively, check out these high-calorie foods to try.

 Here are some tips for low-calorie meals